 What is the best thing about being involved with the station?

-RTR is a big part of what makes Perth a great place and where I always hear amazing local music – nowhere else….
+RTR is a big part of what makes Perth a great place and the only radio station where you hear amazing local music.

 What is the strangest thing that has happened to you in the RTRFM studio?